CassiaY/belly-button-challenge/README.md

 I started working on the code in [app.js](/static/js/app.js) but haven't finished.
 Was able to load the json:
-![screenshot of loaded console](/readme_files/screenshot_console.png)
+![screenshot of loaded console](/readme_files/screenshot_console.png) Also, the successfully deployed the static page from github: https://cassiay.github.io/belly-button-challenge/

 # Resources
 - https://plotly.com/javascript/horizontal-bar-charts/